[WEBINAR] How to Visualize Your Needle for Precision Shoulder Injections with Ultrasound Guidance

 When Orthopedic Surgeon Dr. Alan Hirahara began using ultrasound in 2009 to guide his injections, he noticed his patients were experiencing significantly less pain during the procedures.
 Now a strong advocate for the use of ultrasound to guide injections, Dr. Hirahara has developed new techniques to make injections easier, more precise, and less painful for his patients.

 That’s why we’re working with Dr. Hirahara on a series of upcoming webinars during which he will share his techniques for performing ultrasound-guided MSK Injections.
-You’ll see numerous recorded procedures performed on a cadaver and live scanning with Clarius HD3
+You’ll see numerous recorded procedures performed on a cadaver and live scanning with Clarius HD3.

 The first of the webinar series, Expert Ultrasound Guidance for Accurate MSK Injections, Part 1: The Shoulder, is available to watch on-demand now.
 Read on for highlights and video snippets from the webinar on how to perfect your ultrasound scanner placement for the best visualization of your needle and target shoulder anatomy.